How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 Company Financial Statements

-If you’re able to access them, your buyer’s company financial statements can reveal information regarding their financial stability and cash flow.
-This understanding helps you assess the prospect's buying potential and their ability to invest in your product or service.
+If you can access them, your buyer’s company financial statements can reveal information regarding their financial stability and cash flow.
+This can help you assess the prospect’s ability to invest in your product or service.

 Google

-Pro tip: If you’re using HubSpot’s Customer Profiles Software, you can siphon all of this known information about a prospect directly into your inbox.
+Pro tip: If you’re using HubSpot’s Customer Profile Software, you can siphon all of this known information about a prospect directly into your inbox.

 • It establishes a foundation of trust and likability.